Oli-Roc/Scalable-voting-systems/README.md

 These procedures are designed to provide more flexible, scalable, and resilient decision-making processes, addressing the limitations of traditional voting systems by adhering to Arrow's criteria while incorporating innovative strategies to improve democratic representation and collective intelligence.

+## Application

+These collective decision procedures and collective preference measurement procedures can be used and implemented for non-commercial purposes in any type of multi-agent system.
+They provide a solid scientific methodology for building consensus in a variety of systems, such as blockchain, civil society, public and private organisations, participatory educational structures, etc.

 ## Contributing

 We welcome contributions from the global developer community.
 If you would like to contribute: